 We will include any study that met the following criteria in terms of population, exposure, comparator and outcome;

+Types of study: Prospective or retrospective observational studies including longitudinal cohorts, cross sectional studies, case-control studies, or population registry studies.
+Randomised controlled trials of interventions will not be included.
+We will only include studies where the focus is on occupational risks, we will not include studies with another focus that measure occupation as a demographic or adjustment variable.

 Population: Any population that includes adults of working age from any country.
-This could be from a longitudinal cohort (e.g. UK Biobank) or national routine population data allowing linkage studies (e.g. Norwegian population registry) or other type of study (e.g. cross sectional survey, case-control)

-Exposure: Working within any of the following sectors; Healthcare, Transport, Food Production, Construction and Social Care.
+Exposure: Any classification of workplace or sector where workplace attendance could be considered ‘essential’.
+This would include occupations classified as ‘keyworker’ ‘essential worker’ or similar using any definition applied by the authors.

+For the sector specific synthesis we will focus on groupings using the sectors listed in Table 1 where working from home is difficult/impossible.
 We will accept any definition of these sectors as defined by study authors.
 Where a study reported data on multiple different job titles within at least one of the sectors of interest, we included it and looked for all relevant job titles.
-Where sector groupings were combined with other sectors (e.g. food production and agriculture) we will include the study and recorded the definition of the grouping used.(11)
+Where sector groupings are combined with other sectors (e.g. food production and agriculture) or a grouping straddles multiple sectors (e.g. food delivery drivers) we will include the study and record the definition of the grouping used.
+These groupings follow largely the detailed groupings used by Mutambudzi et al. (11) but with the addition of ‘Construction’ because this sector is of particular interest to the review team (as part of the PROTECT UK National Core Study (https://sites.manchester.ac.uk/covid19-national-project/).